 Dividend Payout Record – Does the company have a good track record of paying out a dividend each quarter?
 The return on dividend stocks will be slightly lower than, say, a growth stock that provides no dividend.
 If you are investing in the stock for its dividend income stream, you want to make sure the dividend will be paid.
 A history of dividend payments is a good indicator of future dividend performance.

 Invest in High-Quality Businesses – You want to avoid buying a stock only for its dividend yield.
 Ensure it is a business with strong fundamentals – steady profit growth, good cash flow and manageable debt ratios.
-If the company is not earning profits, money may need to be diverted to pay debt, forcing the company to cut dividends.
-Seek companies with strong operating earnings and cashflow.
+If the company is not earning profits, money may need to be diverted to pay the debt, forcing the company to cut dividends.
+Seek companies with strong operating earnings and cash flow.

 Avoid Shrinking Dividends – If a company is reducing its dividend, it means it is generating less profit and cash to pay out the dividend.
 Stocks with diminishing dividends have historically delivered poor investment returns for their investors.